mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Ratchet Trees

-Ratchet trees are used for generating the shared group secrets.
+Ratchet trees are used for generating shared group secrets.
 These are constructed as a series of Diffie-Hellman keys in a binary tree arrangement, with each user knowing their direct path, and thus being able to compute the shared root secret.

 To construct these trees, we require:

-* A Diffie-Hellman group
+* a Diffie-Hellman finite-field group or elliptic curve;
-* A function Derive-Key-Pair that produces a key pair from an octet string, such as the output of a DH computation
+* a Derive-Key-Pair function that produces a key pair from an octet string, such as the output of a DH computation

 Each node in a ratchet tree contains up to three values: